stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Bible Reading

 ### Prayer
-**Prayer (9:30am)**
+**Prayer**
 Dear God, thank you for letting us know you.
 Please help us learn from your word.
-Help us to serve and praise you. **Amen**.
+Help us to serve and praise you.
+Amen!

-**Prayer (4pm)**
-Thank you Father for making yourself known to us, showing us the way of salvation through faith in your Son.
-We ask you now to teach us through your word, so that we may be ready to serve you, for the glory of our Lord Jesus Christ. **Amen**.

 ### 1 Timothy 6:6-10, 17-19 (NIV) (9:30am)